Workplace Accident Litigation

 Where Do Workplace Accidents Occur?

 Workplace accidents can occur literally anywhere that people work.
-Some jobs are well-known for their accident risks, such as roofing, logging, and heavy equipment operation.
+Some jobs are well-known for their accident risks, such as construction, roofing, logging, and heavy equipment operation.
 But workplace accidents also occur in warehouses, schools, and even offices.
 And because these work locations “seem” safer, both employers and employees may be more complacent.
 No matter where you work, make sure you are aware of your employer’s safety protocols and always follow them.

 Common Causes of Workplace Accidents